yirkajk/yirkajk.github.io/README.md

 I am an aspiring quantum computing researcher, **actively seeking Ph.D. positions related to quantum computing.
 I am also seeking research positions with industry or academic groups for the time until my graduate studies begin (planned fall '19).**

-See [ArXiv](https://arxiv.org/a/yirka_j_1.html) for a list of my currently available preprints.
-Please **see [My CV](./CV_JYirka.pdf) for full details** on my research experience, research presentations, education, service, and more.
+Please **see [My CV](./CV_JYirka.pdf) for full details** on my research experience, presentations, education, service, and more.

 #### Research Interests
+I'm interested generally in theoretical quantum computing.
-My past research experience is with quantum computational complexity (esp. classes like P^QMA[log]) and quantum tomography.
+My past experience is primarily with quantum computational complexity.
-I am interested in working more with topics like quantum algorithms (esp. approximation algorithms) and optimization, continuing to study quantum complexity theory, and understanding these topics' connections with applications.
-I'm very interested in learning more about various potential research topics, so if you have a question or suggestion, please contact me!
+I want to continue work with complexity theory, while also learning more about how to apply theory to application-motivated problems.
+Following these interests, I would also like to work more with topics such as algorithms, cryptography, or optimization.
+I'm open to learning about a variety of research areas as I continue to refine my interests.

 #### Education
 I graduated in May 2018 with a B.S. in Computer Science and a B.S. in Mathematical Sciences from Virginia Commonwealth University in Richmond, VA.